sipeed/MaixPy/docs/doc/en/README.md

 > If you want to use the device as the main controller (or if you don't understand what a serial module is), you can skip this step.

 The built-in applications can be used directly as serial modules, such as `Find Blobs`, `Find Faces`, `Find QR Codes`, etc.
+Note that the serial port can only directly connect to other microcontrollers. **If you want to communicate with a computer via a serial port, you must provide a USB-to-serial module yourself.**

 Usage:
 * Hardware connection: You can connect the device to the `Type-C one-to-two mini board`, which allows you to connect the device via serial to your main controller, such as `Arduino`, `Raspberry Pi`, `STM32`, etc.